Deadlineem/YMU/README.md

 You should have 2 .exe's -- YimMenu Updater & dllinject.exe

+# FAQ

+- Q:  I am having trouble installing addons through YimMenu Updater.
+- A:  Make sure you have Administrator privileges on your account that is logged into windows.
+It requires this to place files in %APPDATA%\YimMenu\scripts, IF you do not have admin, use the [Update.bat](https://github.com/Deadlineem/Extras-Addon-for-YimMenu/blob/main/update.bat)

+- Q: Do i have to download dllinject?
+- A: ONLY if you plan to use the injector in Tools, if not, no.

+- Q: Can I install all of this stuff manually?
+- A: YES!
+Everything can be downloaded from YimMenu's official repositories and installed manually if you choose to.

-IF you do not have the dllinject.exe, visit https://github.com/nefarius/Injector and download the release, then rename it to dllinject.exe and put it in the same location as YimMenu Updater.exe
+IF you do not have the dllinject.exe, visit https://github.com/nefarius/Injector and download the release, then rename it to dllinject.exe and put it in the same location as YMU.exe